top of page

 • Consider running lights on a reverse schedule (overnight only) to reduce daily heat build-up.

-Summary: Stay Cool, Stay Calm
+Conclusion: Stay Cool, Stay Calm

 In hot weather, it’s easy to panic—but quick, large changes can do more harm than good.
 Instead, focus on small, gradual adjustments: shade the tank, increase airflow, reduce lighting and feeding, and keep an eye on your water quality.
-Always monitor your fish closely, and don’t be afraid to ask your local aquatics expert for help.
+Always monitor your fish closely, and don’t hesitate to consult your local aquatics expert for assistance.
+By staying aware and acting thoughtfully, you can keep your tropical fish safe and healthy—even during the hottest summer spells.

 bottom of page